Shaughnessy Cohen Award for Political Writing

 Winner: $25,000; Finalists: $2,500

-A prize of $25,000 will be awarded to a book of literary nonfiction that captures a political subject of relevance to Canadian readers and has the potential to shape or influence thinking on Canadian political life.
+A prize of $25,000 will be awarded to a book of literary nonfiction that captures a political subject of relevance to Canadian readers and has the potential to shape or influence thinking on contemporary Canadian political life.
 The winning work combines compelling new insights with depth of research and significant literary merit.
-All finalist works will demonstrate a distinctive voice, as well as a persuasive and compelling command of tone, narrative, style, and technique.
-The overall effect of such writing should provide the general reader with an informed, unique perspective on the issue at hand.
+All finalist works will demonstrate a distinctive voice, as well as a persuasive and compelling command of tone, narrative, style, and analysis.
+The prize particularly values books which provide the general reader with an informed, unique perspective on the practice of Canadian politics, its players, or its principles.
 The jurors will shortlist between three and five titles.
 Prizes of $2,500 will be awarded to each of the finalists.

 Books must be English-language, first-edition trade books published by a Canadian press, written by Canadian citizens or permanent residents of Canada.
 Previous publication in another country does not disqualify a book.